İdil: Defense of Azakh

 At the beginning of the 20th century, the village had a population of 1000, and was inhabited by Arabic-speaking Syriac Orthodox and Syriac Catholic Christians, some of whom emigrated to Brazil in 1914.
 Amidst the Sayfo, in July 1915, refugees from the villages of Esfes, Kefshenne, Kufakh, Babqqa, and Khaddel fled to Azakh.
 The village was subsequently attacked by Kurdish tribesmen from mid-August until their withdrawal on 9 September.
 An expeditionary force of approximately 8000 Ottoman soldiers and Kurdish auxiliaries, led jointly by Max Erwin von Scheubner-Richter and Ömer Naci, was diverted from its original task to conduct anti-Russian operations in Iran to besiege Azakh, and arrived in late October.
 Scheubner-Richter refused to involve Germans in the siege, and the first attack began on 7 November.
-After subsequent attacks, and an Syriac counter-attack on 14 November, the Turkish army retreated on 21 November.
+After subsequent attacks, and a Syriac counter-attack on 14 November, the Turkish army retreated on 21 November.